Income Protection for Specific Occupations

-- Cause excessive mental and nervous strain.
+- Could cause excessive mental and nervous strain.

 In general, insurance companies limit income protection benefits to around 75% of your income, as an incentive to return to work once you recover.
 However, as a result of ongoing and significant increases in the cost of living some insurers are now offer income protection benefits of up to $60,000 per month.
-This means that if you are white collar professional such as a surgeon, doctor, other medical professional, lawyer or barrister you can be eligible for this new maximum income protection benefit amount.
+This means that if you are a white collar professional such as a surgeon, doctor or lawyer you can be eligible for this new maximum income protection benefit amount.

-Income protection for different industries
+Does income protection for specific industries exist?

 - A specific injuries benefit.
-This feature covers common injuries such as a fracture in your leg, arm, skull, thigh or pelvis.
+This feature covers common injuries such as a fracture to your leg, arm, skull, thigh or pelvis.
 Other injuries you can expect to be covered for include paralysis, total and permanent loss of sight in one eye, and the loss of the use of a foot or hand.

 You will also need to provide details about your exact job title and duties, as well as the hours you work in a typical rotation.

 If you work as a health professional in the medical industry, you are exposed to a variety of risks in your day-to-day job.
 At the same time, you know just how easy it is to fall ill or be injured, and the effect that these situations have on a person’s lifestyle.
 Therefore, you will want to look for income protection insurance which covers you for: